jexia/docs/docs/fileset/README.md

  .where(field => field("size").isGreaterThan(1024000))
  .subscribe();

-// array of files that fit to the condition will be returned
+// Array of files that fit to the condition will be returned
 // files === [{ name: "file1.jpj", url: "https://..." }, {...}, ...]
 ```
 </template>